ZiedHY/ZiedHY.github.io/Sequence_Modeling.md

 the second term is a Jacobian matrix because we are taking the derivative of a vector function with respect to a vector and its 2-norm, which you can think of it as an absolute value, ***has an upper bound of 1***.
 This makes intuitive sense because our tanh (or sigmoid) activation function maps all values into a range between -1 and 1, and the derivative f' is bounded by 1 (1/4 in the case of sigmoid).

 Thus, with small values in the matrix and multiple matrix multiplications, the ***gradient values are shrinking exponentially fast, eventually vanishing completely after a few time steps***.
-Gradient contributions from “far away” steps become zero, and the state at those steps doesn’t contribute to what you are learning: You end up not learning long-range dependencies.
+Gradient contributions from “far away” steps become zero, and the state at those steps doesn’t contribute to what you are learning: you end up not learning long-range dependencies.

 Vanishing gradients aren’t exclusive to RNNs.
 They also happen in deep Feedforward Neural Networks.
 It’s just that RNNs tend to be very deep (as deep as the sentence length in our case), which makes the problem a lot more common.

 Fortunately, there are a few ways to combat the vanishing gradient problem. ***Proper initialization of the _W_ matrix*** can reduce the effect of vanishing gradients.
 So can regularization.
 A more preferred solution is to use ***ReLU*** instead of tanh or sigmoid activation functions.
 The ReLU derivative is a constant of either 0 or 1, so it isn’t as likely to suffer from vanishing gradients.

 An even more popular solution is to use Long Short-Term Memory (LSTM) or Gated Recurrent Unit (GRU) architectures.
-LSTMs were first proposed in 1997 and are the perhaps most widely used models in NLP today.
+LSTMs were first proposed in 1997 and are perhaps the most widely used models in NLP today.
 GRUs, first proposed in 2014, are simplified versions of LSTMs.
 Both of these RNN architectures were explicitly designed to deal with vanishing gradients and efficiently learn long-range dependencies.
 We’ll cover them in the next part of this article.

 It will come soon!